jsdclxvi/Reforestation/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## Where did you learn to make ice cream?
+Sunday school.